 South Dakota Humanities Council uses its One Book Program to engage audiences from the smallest towns, biggest cities and reservations in the state.
-This project presents a unique opportunity to commemorate a milestone, and honor the great state of South Dakota through cultural and literary programming.
+Community and book groups receive the One Book on loan and can invite a South Dakota Humanities Council scholar to facilitate discussion.

 About the Author

 Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.